Online Therapy for Women in CA

 There can be a subtle sense of being slightly off, flat, or not fully inside your own experience.

-This is where mind–body work, including approaches like Brainspotting, becomes essential.
+This is where nervous system-based therapies, including approaches like Brainspotting, become especially relevant.

 • We begin by slowing things down—paying attention to your breath, your pace, and the signals your body has been sending.